JoosepAlviste/quizzical-pss/README.md

 A quiz application for creating and taking quizzes on various subjects.

+For the production version, download the application here: https://joosep.xyz/quizzical.

 ## Structure

 The project consists of 2 parts: the server in the `server/` directory and the client-side desktop application in the `client/` directory.
 In order to use the application both server and client need to be set up.

+The website is in the `docs/` directory so that it can be easily hosted with GitHub pages.

 ## Set up